Automattic/jetpack/readme.txt

 * Carousel: display copyright EXIF information if it's available and allow to define custom EXIF information to display. #6352
 * Contact Form: add a new "Export" page to highlight the Export functionality. #3637
 * Comments: add a filter to allow removing the Comment Form title. #6347
+* Development Mode: update notice to include all possible options to activate Development mode. #6360
 * General: remove deprecated compatibility code for older versions of WordPress. #6337
 * General: cleanup Jetpack registration function. #6322
 * Holiday Snow: remove settings outside of Holiday Snow period. #6298